Skip to Main Content

 • part of an author’s name (e.g., Sarah J Maas, Patterson)

-D If you’re searching for a specific title instead of a topic, enter the partial or full title in the second search box and select TI Title from the dropdown field menu.
+E If you’re searching for a specific title instead of a topic, enter the partial or full title in the second search box and select Title - TI from the dropdown field menu.
 In the example below, we’re looking for books in a series by J.D.
 Robb, the titles of which all end in “in Death.”
 Putting that phrase in quotation marks will eliminate, for instance, the book Deaths in Venice.
-You could also search for Robb in the AU Author field.
-Select the UMSL Libraries Books filter if you want print books only.

-E If you’re searching for an author, enter a partial or full name in the second search box and select AU Author from the field menu.
+F If you’re searching for an author, enter a partial or full name in the second search box and select Author - AU from the field menu.
 In the example below, we’re again looking for books by J.D.
 Robb.
 Type a space between any initials; periods are not necessary.

-F When you run these searches, the results will likely include more than just print books. eBooks and articles (such as book reviews) may also appear.
-If you want to focus your search on print books, including the ones in our New and Best Sellers collections, here’s how:
+G When you run these searches, the results will likely include more than just print books. eBooks and articles (such as book reviews) may also appear.
+If you want to focus your search on recently published print books, including the ones in our New and Bestsellers collections, here’s how:

-• Select the UMSL Libraries Books filter, which will (mostly) limit your search to items held by Thomas Jefferson Library or the Mercantile Library.
+• Select Books from the Source Types limiter below the search box, which will (mostly) limit your search to physical items held by Thomas Jefferson Library or the Mercantile Library.

 • Our new books are shelved to the left of the Service Desk on the library's entrance level (Level 3).
-Our leased collection of best sellers is across the central corridor, next to the space Starbucks will occupy.
-Fiction books have call numbers that begin with P (Languages and Literature).
+Our leased collection of bestsellers is across the central corridor, next to the lighted Thomas Jefferson Library sign.
+Fiction books have call numbers that begin with P (Language and Literature).

 • Young adult and children’s fiction can be found on Level 2 in the Juvenile collection (behind the State Historical Society offices).
 These books have call numbers that begin with a lowercase j.

-• Literature in non-English languages have their own subsections in the Languages and Literature section on Level 4 (for instance, French literature begins with PQ).
+• Literature in non-English languages have their own subsections in the Language and Literature section on Level 4 (for instance, French literature begins with PQ; Arabic literature begins with PJ).
+Most of these books are English translations.
 Contact a librarian for help finding them.